xing/fpm-fry/README.md

 Installation
 -----------------

-    $> gem install fpm-dockery
+    $> gem install fpm-fry

 You also need a running a machine running docker.
-This does not need to be the same machine, fpm-dockery can use the docker remote api.
+This does not need to be the same machine, fpm-fry can use the docker remote api.
 See [the docker install guide](https://www.docker.io/gettingstarted/?#h_installation).

 Introduction
 ---------------

-fpm-dockery like fpm-cookery works with recipe files.
+fpm-fry like fpm-cookery works with recipe files.
 A recipe file can look like this:

 ```ruby
 name 'ag'